philip928lin/PyCHAMP/docs/source/general_intro.rst

    Illustration of a simplified version of the the Aquifer class

-For a detailed description of the aquifer component, please see to :ref:`py_champ_entities_aquifer`.
+For a detailed description of the aquifer component, please see to :ref:`py_champ_components_aquifer`.

 2. Field Component
 -----------------